 The Ultimate Herb Garden for Zone 6

 Planting and maintaining an herb garden is truly one of the most fulfilling things you can do with your time.
-An herb garden is generally easier to take care of than a veggie garden β herbs donβt require staking, there is very little fertilizing or pruning involved, and so many herbs are perennials in Zone 6, which means they will come back year after year without needing to replant!
+An herb garden is generally easier to take care of than veggies — herbs don’t need to be staked up, there is very little fertilizing or pruning involved, and so many herbs are perennials in Zone 6, which means they will come back year after year without needing to replant!

 Related: How to DIY a Seed Starting Setup

-Having an herb garden will naturally open your curiosity to trying new things with them: making sun teas, perhaps medicinal tinctures (Rosemary Gladstar is the queen of herb knowledge), and simply adding herbs to more things you eat.
-Herbs are full of health, flavor, and will even turn a blank patch of earth into a beautiful haven for bees & butterflies!
+Having an herb garden will naturally open your curiosity to trying new things with them: drying herbs for nutrient dense teas, making sun and moon teas, perhaps even making medicinal tinctures and body balms (Rosemary Gladstar is the modern grandmother of herb knowledge), and simply adding herbs to more things you eat.
+Herbs are full of health, flavor, and will turn a blank patch of earth into a beautiful haven for bees & butterflies!

 Related: Edible Medicinal Herbs and Plants You can Grow at Home